 - Most of the influencers can be classified as posting Lifestyle (41%) content, followed by Fashion 31%, Travel 12%, Beauty 8%, and Food 4%.

-- We would suggest prioritising Type D influencers (60K – 100K) if the quality of the engagement is more important and Type A influencers (200K – 1.5M) if reach is more important.
+- We would suggest prioritizing Type D influencers (60K – 100K) if the quality of the engagement is more important and Type A influencers (200K – 1.5M) if the reach is more important.